thiagojolv/packettracer-fedora/README.md

 -   Run `sudo bash uninstall.sh`

 _If you try this script in another Fedora release, please report any problem or success case._

+## Run
+-` Run the command "packettracer" on your termimal.